KevinWu098/KevinWu098/README.md

 ## Hi there!
-I'm Kevin, a Frontend Developer and a CS student at UC Irvine.
+I'm Kevin 🍖, a Frontend Developer and a CS student at UC Irvine.

 I'm enthusiastic about building and contributing to innovative projects that blend functionality and a strong user experience.
 Currently, I'm aiming to strengthen my UI/UX skills while exploring new technologies.